Managing and training your dog can help prevent inappropriate play which can escalate into aggression.

 - escalating growls

 - a cornered dog snapping

 - a dog getting too wound up

-Intervene at the first sign of trouble and redirect your dog (off, leave it, come…).
-If necessary, time-out your dog (see page 10: What if my dog misbehaves?).
+Intervene at the first sign of trouble and redirect your dog (off, leave it, come, etc.).
+If necessary, quickly time-out your dog.
 Dogs, just like children, should not be allowed to just “work it out.”
 Monitor and manage their interactions so your dog stays safe and does not develop any inappropriate behaviors.